hyf-Group2-fp/Just4Giving/README.md

 ## General info

-The application idea is there are a lot of people (giver) in Brussels, who have extra good(s) (furniture, clothes,books, electronics , PCs,..), they want to donate to the people in need (needer).This application provides a secure and easy connection between the giver and the needer.
+The application idea is there are a lot of people (giver) in Brussels, who have extra good(s) (furniture, clothes,books, electronics , PCs,..), they want to donate to people in need (needer).This application provides a secure and easy connection between the giver and the needer.

 ## Screenshots